Business

 In 1890, the US government started tracking workers’ hours.
 The average workweek for full-time manufacturing employees was a staggering 100 hours, which in this day and age would be considered borderline slavery.
 As time progressed, so did the work lives of employees with incremental advances towards better, more feasible working hours.

-One of the greatest steps forward was Ford Motor Company’s adoption of five day, 40-hour work week in 1926, the familiar standard which many companies currently use.
+One of the greatest steps forward was Ford Motor Company’s adoption of a five day, 40-hour work week in 1926, the familiar standard which many companies currently use.
 However, in recent years this idea of a 40-hour work week has been frequently criticized by many researchers and governments who question its benefits compared to shorter, more productive alternatives.

 Moving forward